babakfp/babakfp.ir/src/content/posts/deno-sucks/index.md

 When Deno was first released, I was excited to see the potential of the project.
 I thought it would be a great alternative to Node.js, and I was _wrong_.

+## Deno isn't available in sanctioned countries

+If you live in a sanctioned country, you need to use a VPN to access the docs, download any files and packages from their servers.

 ## Deno doesn't natively support JSX

 This is what you see in their website: